4d/docs/website/translated_docs/es/code-editor/write-class-method.md

 4D automatically displays case-sensitive suggestions of all valid object property names in 4D code when you:

-* type a dot "." after an object or
+* escribe un punto "." después de un objeto o
 * use the Tab key after a dereferenced object pointer "->".

 ![](assets/en/code-editor/autocomplete-object-attributes.png)